minima-global/minidocs/docs/runanode/selectplatform/android_v9_and_up.md

 3. Set your Google Play store settings to enable [auto-update](https://support.google.com/googleplay/answer/113412?hl=en) for the Minima app.

 :::note Don't have a Google Play account?
-The Android apk can also be downloaded directly from Github [here.](https://github.com/minima-global/Minima/raw/master/jar/minima-1.0.24.apk) <br/>
+The latest Android apk file can also be downloaded directly from Github [here.](https://github.com/minima-global/Minima/tree/master/jar) <br/>
-*Latest version: 1.0.24, Last updated: 25th Mar 2023*
 :::

 4. Open the Minima App and allow the battery settings for Minima to run in the background